AriseStudios/AnswerForTheDust/_pages/about.md

 <div style="display: flex; align-items: center;">
   <img src="/AnswerForTheDust/assets/images/crisj.jpg" alt="Cris Javier" style="width: 200px; height: auto; margin-right: 20px;">
-  <p style="flex-grow: 1;">Meet our talented programmer who is a crucial member of our development team!
-With a passion for all things Dungeons and Dragons, reading, and ramen, they bring a unique perspective to our projects.
-As the website developer and UI specialist, they are responsible for creating, monitoring, and updating our website, as well as ensuring that our game's user interface is intuitive and engaging.</p>
+  <p style="flex-grow: 1;">With a passion for all things Dungeons and Dragons, reading, and ramen, (I like to think) I bring a unique perspective to our projects.
+As the website developer and UI specialist, I'm responsible for creating, monitoring, and updating our website, as well as ensuring that our game's user interface is intuitive and engaging.</p>
 </div>

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](crisj@hawaii.edu)